lude-bri/libft_42_LP/README.md

 ----
 # <a name="#index-1">1.
 Libraries</a>

 We must create a library in C!
 Okay... but what is a library?
-As you can imagine, its a lovely place, filled with possibilities!
-In our case, this place is simmilar to a repository, and the possibilities are our functions!
+As you can imagine, it's a lovely place, filled with possibilities!
+In our case, this place is similar to a repository, and the possibilities are our functions!
 Let's deep dive.

-Whenever we code, we are writing commands to the computer and, if everything is correct, we expect a successfull output.
-Nevertheless, wrinting commands in C (or other language) is simply abstracting tons of minimal processes inside a computer hardware, turning on and off thousands of switches.
+Whenever we code, we are writing commands to the computer and, if everything is correct, we expect a successful output.
+Nevertheless, writing commands in C (or other languages) is simply abstracting tons of minimal processes inside computer hardware, turning on and off thousands of switches.

-Those swiches doesn't understand `while` or `if/else`, only understands zeros and ones.
-Thats why its binary!
-So, how the computer understands those complexes commands?
+Those switches don't understand `while` or `if/else`, only understand zeros and ones.
+That's why it's binary!
+So, how does the computer understand those complex commands?
 Well, a translator is needed.
-And, as we know, every translator needs a sort of a dictionary.
+And, as we know, every translator needs a sort of dictionary.
 This is exactly what our library is.
 A dictionary!

 In short: